hfinkel/lfort/docs/InternalsManual.rst

 These *severities* are mapped into a smaller set (the ``Diagnostic::Level`` enum, {``Ignored``, ``Note``, ``Warning``, ``Error``, ``Fatal``}) of output *levels* by the diagnostics subsystem based on various configuration options.
-Clang internally supports a fully fine grained mapping mechanism that allows you to map almost any diagnostic to the output level that you want.
+LFort internally supports a fully fine grained mapping mechanism that allows you to map almost any diagnostic to the output level that you want.
 The only diagnostics that cannot be mapped are ``NOTE``\ s, which always follow the severity of the previously emitted diagnostic and ``ERROR``\ s, which can only